Corporate Social Responsibility

 - Consider environmental criteria when choosing services and goods.

-Fundamentally we will reduce our impact on the environment and ask that our employees, suppliers and clients to do likewise.
+Fundamentally we will reduce our impact on the environment and likewise, ask that our employees, suppliers and clients do too.

 We will report on the all our commitments above formally at board level on an annual basis publicly and put forward our plans for the following year.